shapeshed/jekyll.shapeshed.com/_posts/2007-01-13-contact_details_in_one_click.md

 </div>
 ```

-<p class="highlight">Have a look at <a href="http://www.shapeshed.com/examples/hcard/">the example page</a>.
+<p>Have a look at <a href="http://www.shapeshed.com/examples/hcard/">the example page</a>.
 You can place this XHTML in the same page or a page anywhere on the web - it doesn't matter.</p>

 <h3>Creating the vcard</h3>